Hastings Planning Strategy Proposed Submission Version

 4.31 Hastings is a major employment centre not just for residents of Hastings but also in the wider Hastings labour market or travel-to-work-area (TTWA) which embraces most of Rother (over 90% of its population) and is bordered by Eastbourne, Tunbridge Wells and Ashford.
 Yet in economic terms Hastings is weak, ranked amongst the 20 most deprived boroughs in the Country, with low levels of educational achievement and skills levels, lower average earnings compared to the rest of the South East and in recent years falling job density, (that is the ratio of total jobs to people of working age population).
 Until very recently, in common with other south coast towns, Hastings has not developed as a location for inward investment, relying on local business growth and the public sector as economic drivers.

-10 and the wider Hastings & Bexhill Task Force has:4.32 However, Hastings has been pursuing an ambitious, collaborative approach to economic and cultural renaissance.
-Since its formation in 2003, Sea Space
+(1) 4.32 However, Hastings has been pursuing an ambitious, collaborative approach to economic and cultural renaissance.
+Since its formation in 2003, Sea Space10 and the wider Hastings & Bexhill Task Force has:

 constructed over 18,000m² of high quality business space in Hastings, including One Priory Square, Lacuna Place and a Creative Media and Innovation Centre

 facilitated over 7,000m² of education space for higher / further education use – Hastings is now a University town;

 established Enviro21, a modern industrial park focused on the growth of environmental technology companies and advanced manufacturing;